 Collection: GRID PoE & PoE++ Switches

-• High-power PoE++: Run multiple 90 W devices with budget headroom on GRID core switches.
+• High-power PoE++: Run multiple 90 W devices with headroom on GRID core switches.

 • Clean installs: Fewer home-runs and patch fields when edge switching happens at the wall with POE-Jack®.

-• Canada-ready: Plan to CEC; centralize UPS where it’s easy to service and monitor in real Canadian climates.
+• Canada-ready: Plan to CEC; centralise UPS where it’s easy to service and monitor in real Canadian climates.

-GRID PoE/PoE++ switches are designed to act as a central PoE power plant for POE-Jack® in-wall PoE switches and other PoE endpoints.
+GRID PoE / PoE++ switches are built as a central PoE power plant for POE-Jack® in-wall PoE switches and other PoE endpoints.
 Instead of scattering low-quality injectors and power bricks throughout a building, you concentrate budget into a few high-efficiency switches and run 23-AWG Cat6e permanent links out to POE-Jack® plates at the edge.

-In practice, that means one 48-port PoE switch in the rack can feed dozens of APOEJK2-WH in-wall PoE switches, each serving Wi-Fi APs, IP cameras, touch panels and signage players.
+In practice, one 48-port PoE switch in the rack can feed dozens of APOEJK2-WH Active POE-Jack® in-wall switches, each serving Wi-Fi APs, IP cameras, touch panels and signage players.
 Industrial models like POEJK-S8-240 cover harsher spaces such as mechanical rooms, warehouses and outdoor enclosures down to −40 °C.

 Which GRID PoE switch do I need?